Is being a self-employed live-in carer right for me?

 After handing over to a respite carer, you leave for your first break week.
 When you return, you stay on your placement for another 4-5 weeks before taking your next week off.

-A fixed-length live-in care placement is typically used for respite care, or to cover a primary carer whilst they’re on a break.
+A fixed-length live-in care opportunity is typically used for respite care, or to cover a primary carer whilst they’re on a break.

 These placements vary in length – they can be as short as three days, or continue for a few weeks.
 They’ll always have a set start and end date so you’ll know how long you’ll be needed, and you’ll be expected to stay for the duration.